Illustration: The Museum of the Resistance and Deportation in Besançon

 transmettre.mrdb@citadelle.besancon.fr

-If you have any archives, objects, or photographs from World War II and would like to see this heritage preserved and promoted, please contact us.
+If you have archives, objects, or photographs from World War II and would like to see this heritage preserved and promoted, please contact us.

 Tel: 03 81 87 83 17